HES-XPLAIN/hes-xplain.github.io/docs/platform/algos.md

 ## Our Developed Algorithms

-### MLXplain

-**MLXplain** is a comprehensive framework that brings together various algorithms to provide a unified platform for eXplainable AI (XAI).
-This framework serves as the backbone for integrating our own developed algorithms with the modern standards provided by OmniXAI.

 ### Rules Extraction

 **Rules Extraction** focuses on developing high-level explanation algorithms.
 This module includes three distinct approaches: